Matmul High-level API Enabling L2 Cache Tiling

 Verifying Optimization Benefits

-The following figure shows the optimized profiling data.
-The aic_time in column C is 805.6 μs.
-Compared with the original data, the total execution time is reduced by about 7.1%, and the MTE2 transfer time is reduced by about 10.7%.
+The following figure shows the profiling data after optimization.
+The value of aic_time in column C is 805.6 μs.
+Compared with the data before optimization, the total execution time is reduced by about 7.1%, and the MTE2 movement time is reduced by about 10.7%.

-If the data volume of Matmul computation exceeds the size of the L2 cache, you can enable L2 cache splitting to improve the L2 cache hit ratio and use the high bandwidth feature of the L2 cache to improve the operator performance.
+If the data size of Matmul computation exceeds the size of the L2 cache, you can enable L2 cache tilting to improve the L2 cache hit ratio and use the high bandwidth feature of the L2 cache to improve the operator performance.